What can we help you with?

 2020 has started with many changing their travel plans, or putting them completely on hold.
 However, some travel plans, such as going on work trips or attending family weddings, are unavoidable.
-If you must catch a flight to an overseas destination, take these safety precautions to give yourself the best fighting chance against falling sick!
-Here are 8 tips to keep in mind while you travel in 2020!
+If you must catch a flight to an overseas destination, take these travel safety precautions to give yourself the best fighting chance against falling sick!
+Here are 8 tips to keep in mind while you travel in 2020

 1. Don’t touch your face, eyes and nose with your hands

 The virus is transmitted through bodily fluids such as saliva and mucus.
 When people who are infected cough or sneeze, these fluids can land on surfaces.
 In public spaces, you might unknowingly come into contact with these fluids and become infected if you touch said surface and then your face.

 So no matter how much something itches, do not touch your face and eyes if your hands haven’t been sanitised.

 2. Wash your hands before you touch your face

 If you have to touch your face, thoroughly wash your hands with soap and water first.
 Make sure to get in between your fingers, under your nails, and the back of your hands.

 Medical professionals recommend you soap your hands for at least 20 seconds for a comprehensive wash.
 That’s the equivalent of humming ‘Happy Birthday’ under your breath, twice.

 Pat dry with hand towels; hand dryers essentially splatter a ton of bacteria over your hands.